Growing With Science Blog

 Weekend Science Fun: Beavers

-What about the structure where the beaver lives, called the beaver lodge?
-We didn’t see a traditional beaver lodge here, but the book we read suggested beavers may simply use holes in the stream bank if the conditions are right.
+Beavers build dams to create deeper pools of water — called the beaver ponds — within a shallow creek.
+The structure where the beaver lives is called the beaver lodge.
+We didn’t see anything that looked like a traditional beaver lodge near the dam we found, but a book we read suggested if the conditions are right, beavers may simply use holes in the stream bank for homes.

 Activity 1.
 Find out more about beavers.